SOLVING STRUCTURE DETERMINATION PROBLEMS

 4. Anytime there is a name of a compound, draw the structure.

-DON'T TRY TO GUESS "A" and feed it through the question, it will rarely work first time and is a very time inefficient method.
+DON'T TRY TO GUESS "A" and feed it through the question until it "breaks".
+It will rarely work first time and is a very time inefficient method.